zdravkov/kendo-docs/api/wrappers/jsp/sparkline.md

 ### dragStart `String`

-Fires when the user has used the mouse or a swipe gesture to drag the chart.The drag operation can be aborted by calling e.preventDefault().
+Fires when the user has used the mouse or a swipe gesture to drag the sparkline.The drag operation can be aborted by calling e.preventDefault().

 For additional information check the [dragStart](/api/web/sparkline#events-dragStart) event documentation.